emberjs/data/guides/3-caching.md

 <img class="dark-only" src="./images/caching-dark.png" alt="waves of reactive signals light up space" width="100%">
 <img class="light-only" src="./images/caching-light.png" alt="waves of reactive signals light up space" width="100%">

-## The Request Process

-The process of checking and updating the cache flows roughly like this:

-### 1. Determining If A Request Can Use The Cache
+## Determining If A Request Can Use The Cache

 - `store.request` decorates the request with the store instance in use, and passes the request to the RequestManager
 - The RequestManager invokes its handler chain, starting with the CacheHandler
 - If the request has no Store or `cacheOptions[SkipCache] === true`, the CacheHandler passes along the request to the handler chain and will not attempt to handle the request or the response.

-### 2. Determining The CacheKey And Checking If The Response Is Stale
+## Determining The CacheKey And Checking If The Response Is Stale

 - The CacheHandler uses the attached store's IdentifierCache (a CacheKey manager) to determine the Request's CacheKey
     - this service will use `cacheOptions.key` if present